ReneeFranzwa/careers.edsurge.com/_posts/2014-01-17-software-engineer.md

 <br>You can also watch the video of the full EdSurge staff [here](http://www.youtube.com/watch?v=-Pj_TQxDT3w).

+#### Who's Funding EdSurge?

+[We raised $400K during the summer of 2012](http://techcrunch.com/2012/08/29/edsurge-funding/) from "friends," including NewSchools Venture Fund, the Washington Post and a collection of angels.

+We're on track to close Series A financing in  the first quarter of 2014.
+The funds will provide a firm foundation to scale up our products over the next two years.
+Stay tuned for a formal announcement!

 ## Enginering at EdSurge

 In terms of hiring engineers, we have only two requirements: we're looking for an engineer such that, by having him/her in the team,